 Qualifications affecting council tax calculation: RSG is distributed to enable each police authority to set broadly the same police authority tax for dwellings listed in the same valuation band.
 For each council or police authority, it is assumed that the 2007-08 council tax base used for RSG distribution is calculated in accordance with the relevant secondary legislation (The Local Authorities (Calculation of Council Tax Base) (Wales) Regulations 1995 (S.I.
-1995/2561), as amended by the Local Authorities (Calculation of Council Tax Base) (Wales) (Amendment) Regulations 1999 (S.I.1999/2935).
-Secondly, it is assumed that the application of section 35 of the Local Government Finance Act 1992 ("special items or the purposes of section 34") (as amended) will result in the same council tax for dwellings listed in the same valuation band across the whole of a police authority's area.
+1995/2561), as amended by the Local Authorities (Calculation of Council Tax Base) (Wales) (Amendment) Regulations 1999 (S.I.1999/2935), the Local Authorities (Calculation of Council Tax Base) and the Council Tax (Prescribed Classes of Dwellings)(Wales)(Amendment) Regulations 2004.
+Secondly, it is assumed that the application of section 35 of the Local Government Finance Act 1992 ("special items for purposes of section 34") (as amended) will result in the same council tax for dwellings listed in the same valuation band across the whole of a police authority's area.